-Hotspots give you more control than Links and are useful if you want to create a clickable area that’s larger than a single Layer.
+Hotspots offer more control than Links and are useful if you want to create a clickable area that’s larger than a single Layer.

-To add a Hotspot , choose Insert > Hotspot (or press H), then click and drag to draw your Hotspot Area.
-After that, click the Artboard you want your Hotspot to link to.
+To add a Hotspot , make sure you have nothing selected on the Canvas, then choose Insert > Interaction (or press I) and click-and–drag to draw your Hotspot area.
+After that, click on the Artboard you want your Hotspot to Link to.

 You can edit your Hotspot’s animation and target Artboard, in the Inspector, just like you can with Links.